-[] Technical feasibility analysis based on completed questionnaire
+[Wyre] Technical feasibility analysis based on completed questionnaire

-[] Feedback on technical assessment and kick-off of project
+[Wyre] Feedback on technical assessment and kick-off of project

-[ & AO] Agreement on technical set-up and project planning
+[Wyre & AO] Agreement on technical set-up and project planning

-[AO] Delivery of test-signal to
+[AO] Delivery of test-signal to Wyre

 [AO] Adjust service plan based on implementation information

-[] Configuration of the new channels based on adjusted service plan
+[Wyre] Configuration of the new channels based on adjusted service plan

-[] PLM for go live/production
+[Wyre] PLM for go live/production

 In case additional elements are required which imply a non-standard delivery of the signal this could impact the standard project planning.
-Also in case of delay due to actions of the AO or supplier, cannot be held responsible for exceeding the 2-months period for implementation.
+Also in case of delay due to actions of the AO or supplier, Wyre cannot be held responsible for exceeding the 2-months period for implementation.

 Security Services

-AO ensures that any threat or breach of Security of the Software / System (eg. when the encryption (smartcards) is forced/hacked) shall be communicated immediately to . and AO will do a risk analysis and define in mutual agreement mitigation actions.
+AO ensures that any threat or breach of Security of the Software / System (eg. when the encryption (smartcards) is forced/hacked) shall be communicated immediately to Wyre.
+Wyre and AO will do a risk analysis and define in mutual agreement mitigation actions.